ZupIT/beagle-docs/content/en/Resources/Style/WEB.md

 To make this change, you must add on your JSON file a `styleId` propriety with the name of the style's class that you created on your angular component.

-On the example below, you see how this addition was done to a "card" hypothetical class.
+On the example below, check how this addition was made to a hypothetical class named "card".

 ```text
 {